Nicola1971/Analytics4Evo/README.md

 ![module-full](https://user-images.githubusercontent.com/7342798/34653635-1c6536ee-f3ef-11e7-8446-f60d38afcfee.png)

-NOTE 1 : this package is developed for Evolution cms 1.3/1.4 To work with 1.2 release you need to set to "modxevo" the "cms" option in module and plugin settings.
+NOTE : this package is developed for Evolution cms 1.3/1.4 To work with 1.2 release you need to set to "modxevo" the "cms" option in module and plugin settings.

-NOTE 2 : this package use **Google Sign-In**.
-Before users can view their account information on the Google Analytics web site, they must first log in to their Google Accounts

-Actually, server-side authorization and OAuth 2.0 are not supported.

 # DashboardAnalytics4Evo (dashboard widget)
 ![widget](https://user-images.githubusercontent.com/7342798/34653646-3a073c56-f3ef-11e7-9c45-4cad6a41b47a.png)